GENIE-BPC/intro_to_genieBPC_and_gnomeR/README.md

 # Analyzing Clinical and Genomic Oncological Data with {genieBPC} and {gnomeR}

+## Authors
-Samantha Brown
+- Samantha Brown
-Hannah Fuchs
+- Hannah Fuchs
-Jessica Lavery
+- Jessica Lavery
-Karissa Whiting
+- Karissa Whiting

 *The materials provided are intended to accompany the demo presented at the R/Medicine Virtual Conference 2023.*